C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This article has presented the design, implementation, and evaluation of \textit{C2$\ket{\rm{Q}}$}:, a framework that automates the entire workflow from classical problem specification to quantum execution and result interpretation.
+This article has presented the design, implementation, and evaluation of \textit{C2$\ket{\rm{Q}}$}, a framework that automates the entire workflow from classical problem specification to quantum execution and result interpretation.
 The framework lowers the barrier for classical developers by abstracting away quantum-specific details, enabling them to obtain executable quantum programs from familiar inputs such as Python code or JSON specifications.
-The framework has been open-source and available under the Apache-2.0 license at \url{https://github.com/C2-Q/C2Q}.
+The framework is publicly available as an open-source implementation under the Apache-2.0 license at \url{https://github.com/C2-Q/C2Q}.
+The repository also provides detailed instructions for reproducing the evaluation reported in this study.
+The latest release is also available as a Python package via PyPI at \url{https://pypi.org/project/c2q-framework/}, while installation and usage instructions are provided in the same repository.